emberjs/rfcs/text/0727-deprecate-unbound-helper.md

 {{this.name}}
 ```

-If you are using normal Ember components, your component could look like this:
+If you are using classic Ember components, your component could look like this:

 ```js
 // app/components/user.js